 The concept of inclusive education lies at the heart of effective education and aligns with the global UN Sustainable Development Goal 4 - Quality Education.
-It encompasses the principles of diversity, personalization, equity, respect, acceptance and enrichment.
-When we improve the quality of inclusion within our schools, we improve education for all.
+It encompasses the principles of diversity, personalization, equity, respect, acceptance, and enrichment.
+Whenwe improve the quality of inclusion within our schools, we improve education for all.

-With our model of inclusivity, we meet our vision of being the leading American International school in the region by fostering:
+With our model of inclusivity, we meet our vision of Forever Driven by Knowledge, Inspired by Success by:

-- Acceptance that all students bring value to our community. - Commitment to ensure that every student is engaged in various academic and social activities. - Inclusive offerings of ASAs across all divisions. - An understanding that effective teaching practices are based on personalized consideration of the strengths and needs of each student. - Establish a balance between learning with peers in a common learning environment and focusing on individual learning goals.
+- Acceptance that all students bring value to our community. - Commitment to ensure that every student is engaged in various academic and social activities. - Inclusive offerings of ASAs across all divisions. - An understanding that effective teaching practices are based on personalized consideration of the strengths and needs of each student. - Our PD program includes specialized training delivered by our Learning Support Team. - Establish a balance between learning with peers in a common learning environmentand focusing on individual learning goals.

-International research has shown that high-performing schools have the most success with inclusion.
+International research has shown that high-performing schools have the most successwith inclusion.
 These schools prioritize equity and inclusiveness as key conditions for achieving educational excellence (Cologon, 2013; OECD, 2012; 2014; United Nations, 2016).